-Mortgage repossession solicitors act on behalf of borrowers not only to defend legal proceedings for repossession but in many cases they also claim or include a counter claim for damages in the civil court against lenders which includes banks, building societies and other financial institutions when there has been unfairness or negligence either in the initial agreement or the subsequent payment of interest, fees or capital repayments.
+Mortgage repossession solicitors act on behalf of borrowers not only to defend legal proceedings for repossession of thier house but in many cases they also claim or include a counter claim for damages in the civil court against lenders which includes banks, building societies and other financial institutions when there has been unfairness or negligence either in the initial agreement or the subsequent payment of interest, fees or capital repayments.
 Legal action by mortgage repossession solicitors may include claims for :-

-When a borrower takes out a mortgage with a lender following acceptance of a mortgage offer, the lender is in a dominant position and the borrower often simply trusts the lender to ensure that the mathematical calculation of the payments due is accurately calculated however either by accident or design this situation often does not prevail and the borrower may find themselves in the position of paying substantially more to the lender than the agreement provides.
+When a borrower takes out a mortgage with a lender to buy a house following acceptance of a mortgage offer, the lender is in a dominant position and the borrower often simply trusts the lender to ensure that the mathematical calculation of the payments due is accurately calculated however either by accident or design this situation often does not prevail and the borrower may find themselves in the position of paying substantially more to the lender than the agreement provides.
 Interestingly it is indeed very rare for the lender to undercharge!

-A large number of lenders have, in the recent past incorrectly calculated interest repayments due on mortgages which, upon discovery has resulted in large claims for compensation against the lender , paid out in due course to the borrower however this situation often does not become clear until after mortgage repossession due to arrears, with the borrower often losing their home due to the lenders negligence if in fact no arrears actually existed and the foreclosure proceedings are due to inaccuracy calculated interest.
+A large number of lenders have, in the recent past incorrectly calculated interest repayments due on house mortgages which, upon discovery has resulted in large claims for compensation against the lender , paid out in due course to the borrower however this situation often does not become clear until after mortgage repossession due to arrears, with the borrower often losing their home due to the lenders negligence if in fact no arrears actually existed and the foreclosure proceedings are due to inaccuracy calculated interest.
 If the following circumstances apply, mortgage repossession solicitors may be entitled to make a claim on your behalf :-

-Our mortgage repossession solicitors are able to deal with the defence of foreclosure proceedings and may be able to assist in refinancing your mortgage through another lender on less onerous terms.
+Our mortgage repossession solicitors are able to deal with the defence of foreclosure proceedings on your house and may be able to assist in refinancing your mortgage through another lender on less onerous terms.
 There are stringent requirements that apply to mortgage lenders who wish to take action for foreclosure of a mortgage.
 We are able to advise on whether or not those regulations have been followed and in addition we will calculate the exact financial position to establish whether or not there has been overcharging or if there was a mis-selling situation at the inception of the mortgage.
 Even if you have adverse credit we may, through our experienced brokers, be able to refinance and prevent repossession.

 Our financial services solicitors deal with compensation claims for overcharging on property loans by lenders and mortgage mis-selling.
 We operate the no win no fee* scheme and you do not have to fund or finance your legal action.
 Claims are totally risk free and if the action is lost you pay nothing.
 It's to every ones advantage that you win your case and if you instruct one of our mortgage repossession solicitors to represent you, that lawyer will provide committed and vigorous legal representation on your behalf.
 No stone will be left unturned in our quest to win compensation on your behalf.